Airbnb Taxes

 3. If it is a pre-existing tax, make sure the Channels setting matches Airbnb as of today.

-4. Populate the Type, Business Tax Id, Registration Number, and Attestation fields.
-All of these are required for a tax to pass-through to Airbnb.
+4. Populate the Type, Business Tax ID, Registration Number, and Attestation fields.
+All of these are required for a tax to pass through to Airbnb.

-6. Repeat with any additional taxes you have to collect - each individual separate tax authority needs its own entry.
+That's it -- the tax will now be pushed to Airbnb as a custom pass-through tax.
+Repeat with any additional taxes you have to collect - each individual separate tax authority needs its own entry.

 👉 Stuff to watch out for: